Let me begin by giving praise and thanks to the Lord.

 I have no doubt that there would have been encounters, stirrings, awakenings.
 How can there not be?
 I believe that when God’s people make time to meet with Him, God will meet with His people.
 When the word of the kingdom is preached, the Holy Spirit will speak clearly and personally.
 That is a given because our God is faithful and true to His Word.

 But what happens after someone is awakened?

-If he does not know what he is being awakened to, then the chances of him falling back asleep is extremely high.
+If one does not know what he or she is being awakened to, then the chances of him or her falling back asleep is extremely high.
 Church camps (or similar settings) can become events where one goes to for a spiritual high or fix.
 Over time, this becomes expected and deceives the believers into thinking that is all there is – a once-a-year-booster-shot for the Christian walk.